bryceshen1/Intro-to-Issues/.github/steps/1-creating-an-issue.md

 ---

-When you're finished, click **Submit new issue** to create and publish the issue. :tada:
+When you're finished, click **Create** to create and publish the issue. :tada: